 Candlelight and Flower Mandala

 Candlelight and Flower Mandala is an essentialised Shitro that Emi Drupten and Khandro Thrinlay Chodon invoked for modern times.
-This signature mandala is created by participants who make it of flowers and candles.
-As a shorter ceremony it has become a popular way for modern people to connect to the longer 49 day Shitro Choega, to release deceased and obstacles and move forward with courage.
+This signature mandala, made of flowers and candles, is created by participants.
+As a shorter ceremony it has become a popular way for modern people to connect to the longer 49 day Shitro Choega and to courageously move forward from loss and obstacles.
 Khachodling’s global sangha conduct this practice regularly under the instruction of Khandro Thrinlay Chodon

 Raising Prayer Flags (Lungta)

 Hanging of prayer flags in high places.
 Colours of flags and imprints on the flags may be tailored to counterbalance specific conditions.

 Purpose: To balance elements, increase life force and send positive intentions to all or specific people.